June 28, 2023 4 Min Read

 2. Use Respectful Language

-It can be tricky and take time, but making an effort to shift your language mechanics in a way that doesn’t separate someone from the group or marginalize someone’s situation is just respectful!
+It can take time, but making an effort to shift your language mechanics in a way that doesn’t separate someone from the group or marginalize someone’s situation is just respectful!

 Here Are A Couple Examples: